biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 _In the labels directory there is already coco.names which contains the class labels of coco dataset_

 ## Gathering images for the new Dataset
+The particular use case suggests that we create a custom dataset.
+This can be done by either mass dowloading images from internet or by slicing frames from video files.

 ### Code to mass download images from Google Images using JavaScript Console Window and python script.
 This guide is based on [The AI Guys's tutorial](https://github.com/theAIGuysCode/Download-Google-Images)